Home/Compare/nanoclaw vs learn-claude-code

 What is the difference between nanoclaw and learn-claude-code?

-nanoclaw: A lightweight alternative to OpenClaw for secure agent execution. learn-claude-code: A nano claude code–like 「agent harness」, built from 0 to 1.
+nanoclaw: A lightweight alternative to OpenClaw that runs in containers for security, connecting to various messaging apps using Anthropic's Agents SDK. learn-claude-code: Bash is all you need - A nano claude code–like 「agent harness」, built from 0 to 1.
 See the comparison table for live GitHub stats and shared categories.

 When should I choose nanoclaw over learn-claude-code?

-Choose nanoclaw over learn-claude-code when nanoclaw is primarily TypeScript; learn-claude-code is Python; NanoClaw can be seen as a more evolved version of learn-claude-code with enhancements towards security and lightweight design; Tags unique to nanoclaw: claude-skills, openclaw, ai-assistant, agents-sdk; - When you need a secure execution environment for AI agents that runs in OS-level isolated containers rather than with shared memory.
+Choose nanoclaw over learn-claude-code when nanoclaw is primarily TypeScript; learn-claude-code is Python; NanoClaw can be seen as a more evolved version of learn-claude-code with enhancements towards security and lightweight design; Tags unique to nanoclaw: ai-agents, ai-assistant, claude-skills, containers; When your goal is a secure environment leveraging Docker containers for running AI agents across multiple messaging platforms including WhatsApp, Telegram, Slack, Discord, and Gmail.

 When should I choose learn-claude-code over nanoclaw?